ClearBreach

 1. Sensitivity of the personal information — highly sensitive information (health records, SINs, financial data) increases RROSH probability significantly

-2. Probability of misuse — confirmed access, malicious intent, and confirmed exfiltration all point toward RROSH
+2. Probability of misuse — confirmed access, malicious intent, and confirmed exfiltration all point toward RROSH; lost or stolen devices present a common uncertainty scenario where access cannot be confirmed or ruled out

 3. Number of individuals affected — broader breaches with sensitive data are more likely to meet RROSH